 Spiritual Growth & Healing

 When Eddy was in her 40's, living in Lynn, Massachusetts, she experienced a remarkable healing of internal injuries caused by a fall on the ice.
-The attending physician gave her no hope of recovery, so she called for her Bible and read the account of Jesus healing the palsied man (Matthew 9:2-8).
-She was so inspired by this Bible story that she immediately felt God's healing power and rose from her bed, completely well and able to walk normally.
+The attending physician gave her no hope of recovery, so she called for her Bible and began to read accounts of Jesus' healings.
+She was so uplifted by the healings that she immediately felt God's healing power and rose from her bed, completely well and able to walk normally.